-- (1) Citigroup Inc. currently expects that the estimated value of the securities on the pricing date will be between \$920.00 and \$960.00 per security, which will be less than the issue price.
+(1) Citigroup Inc. currently expects that the estimated value of the securities on the pricing date will be at least \$9.200 per security, which will be less than the issue price.
 The estimated value of the securities is based on CGMI's proprietary pricing models and our internal funding rate.
 It is not an indication of actual profit to CGMI or other of our affiliates, nor is it an indication of the price, if any, at which CGMI or any other person may be willing to buy the securities from you at any time after issuance.
-See "Valuation of the Securities" in this preliminary pricing supplement. - (2) For more information on the distribution of the securities, see "Supplemental Plan of Distribution" in this preliminary pricing supplement.
-In addition to the underwriting fee, CGMI and its affiliates may profit from expected hedging activity related to this offering, even if the value of the securities declines.
+See "Valuation of the Securities" in this pricing supplement.

+(2) CGMI, an affiliate of Citigroup Inc. and the underwriter of the sale of the securities, is acting as principal and will receive an underwriting fee of \$0.30 for each \$10 security sold in this offering.
+Certain selected dealers, including Morgan Stanley Wealth Management and their financial advisors, will collectively receive from CGMI a fixed selling concession of \$0.25 for each \$10 security they sell.
+Additionally, it is possible that CGMI and its affiliates may profit from expected hedging activity related to this offering, even if the value of the securities declines.
 See "Use of Proceeds and Hedging" in the accompanying prospectus.